MicrosoftEdge/WebView2Feedback/specs/WebResourceResponseReceived.md

 # Background
-The WebView2 team has been asked for an API to get the response for a web resource as it was received and to provide request headers not available when `WebResourceRequested` event fires (such as Authentication headers).
-The `WebResourceResponseReceived` event provides such HTTP response representation and exposes the request as sent over the wire.
+The WebView2 team has been asked for an API to get the response for a web resource as it was received and to provide request headers not available when `WebResourceRequested` event is raised (such as HTTP Authentication headers).
+The `WebResourceResponseReceived` event provides such response representation and exposes the request as committed.

 In this document we describe the new API.
 We'd appreciate your feedback.

 # Description
+The `WebResourceResponseReceived` event allows developers to inspect the response object from URL requests (such as HTTP/HTTPS, file and data).
+A key scenario is to allow developers to get Auth headers from an HTTP response to authenticate other tools they're using, since the Auth headers are not exposed in the `WebResourceRequested` event.

-The `WebResourceResponseReceived` event fires when the WebView receives the response for a request for a web resource.
-It provides access to both the response as it was received and the request as it was sent over the wire, including modifications made by the network stack (such as adding of Authorization headers).
+This event is raised when the WebView receives the response for a request for a web resource.
+It provides access to both the response as it was received and the request as it was committed, including modifications made by the network stack (such as the adding of HTTP Authorization headers).
 The app can use this event to view the actual request and response for a web resource, but modifications made to these objects are ignored.

 The host app registers for this event by providing a `WebResourceResponseReceivedEventHandler` (or delegate) to WebView's